Rakans4/task-manager-project/README.md

 * User Signup and Login using JWT
 * Create, Read, Update, Delete (CRUD) Tasks
 * Filter Tasks by Priority and Status
-* Responsive UI with TailwindCSS and DaisyUI
+* UI with TailwindCSS and DaisyUI

 ---